 We have 550 acres of private beauty and are located at 9,000 feet surrounded by vast spruce and pine forests, sprawling aspen groves, sagebrush, lush high meadows and crystalline streams and beaver ponds.
 With plenty of diversity in our landscape, we provide a perfect location for photography tours, riding, and just in soaking in the natural beauty.
 We are surrounded by National Forest on three sides bordered by a cliff and waterfall on the fourth.

 Public Land (20,000-40,000 acres)

-We have access to over 200 miles of accessible trails within 40,000 acres of the Arapaho National Forest, located in the Rocky Mountains, straddling the continental divide in the Front Range west of Denver.
+We have access to over 200 miles of accessible trails within 40,000 acres of the Arapaho-Routt National Forest, located in the Rocky Mountains, straddling the continental divide in the Front Range west of Denver.
 It was established on July 1, 1908 by President Theodore Roosevelt and named for the Arapaho tribe of Native Americans which previously inhabited the Colorado Eastern Plains.
 The forest includes part of the high Rockies and river valleys in the upper watershed of the Colorado River.

 Morning Rides - 9am; Afternoon Rides - 2pm.
 Each morning, we ask each guest which type of ride they'd like to go on.
 We encourage guests to have as much say as possible within the rides we offer.